aquasecurity/tracee/docs/docs/events/builtin/man/misc/cgroup_rmdir.md

 ## NAME

-**cgroup_rmdir** - Event triggered when a cgroup directory is removed
+**cgroup_rmdir** - cgroup directory removal monitoring

 ## DESCRIPTION

-The **cgroup_rmdir** event monitors the removal of directories within the cgroup filesystem.
-As containers are orchestrated and managed using control groups (cgroups), the removal of a directory often indicates the termination or scaling down of a container instance.

-By monitoring these directory removal events, operators can capture crucial insights into container terminations, resource deallocations, and other significant container lifecycle events within the system.

-This event is pivotal for administrators looking to scrutinize container lifecycle events and for understanding the orchestration dynamics in complex containerized environments.
+Triggered when a cgroup directory is removed through the kernel's cgroup subsystem.
+This event captures the cleanup and removal of control groups, typically occurring during container termination, process cleanup, or resource group deallocation.

+Cgroup removal is part of the container lifecycle and resource cleanup process, providing insight into container termination and resource deallocation patterns.

 ## EVENT SETS